esa/torchquad/docs/source/index.rst

 Welcome to torchquad's documentation!
 =====================================================

-*torchquad* is the Python module for multidimensional numerical integration on the GPU using `PyTorch <https://pytorch.org/>`_.
+*torchquad* is a Python module for multidimensional numerical integration on the GPU using `PyTorch <https://pytorch.org/>`_.

 You can see the latest code at https://github.com/esa/torchquad.